Definition of iron deficiency

 - Dried fruits (e.g., raisins, prunes, dates, apricots)

-- Soy-based products (e.g., extra firm tofu, tempeh, fortified soy beverages)
+- Soy products (e.g., extra firm tofu, tempeh, fortified soy beverages)

 - Molasses